How to Use Home Equity to Invest in Australia

 Example 1: Buying an Investment Property

 John owns a home worth $700,000 and has a mortgage of $400,000.
 His usable equity is $160,000.
-He uses $120,000 as a deposit on an investment property and allocates another $40,000 for stamp duty and other costs—allowing him to purchase a $600,000 investment property.
+He decides to use $120,000 as a deposit on an investment property, with an additional $40,000 for stamp duty and other costs.
+By doing so, he successfully purchased a $600,000 investment property.

 Example 2: Investing in Shares

-Sarah’s home is valued at $500,000, with $250,000 owing on the mortgage.
-With $150,000 in usable equity, she invests $100,000 in Australian shares.
-Over time, the shares appreciate, providing returns while she continues paying down her mortgage.
+Sarah’s home is valued at $500,000, and she owes $250,000 on her mortgage.
+With $150,000 in usable equity, Sarah decides to invest $100,000 in Australian shares.
+Over time, the shares appreciate, providing her with a return on her investment while she continues to pay down her mortgage.

 Tax Considerations and ATO Guidelines